 - Buying a holiday let for the right reasons

-- What type of holiday home should you buy?
+- Where and what type of holiday home should you buy?

 While you’re still in the consideration stage, you need to carefully think through your motivation for buying a holiday let.

 Do you primarily want somewhere you, your family and friends can escape to?
 Is your primary motivation to generate income from rent?
 Do you view it as a long-term investment?
 Or is it a mixture of all three?

 Working out clear objectives at the outset will influence many of the decisions you’ll make.

 If you want to maximise rental income, bear in mind that you’ll make the most money from renting out in peak holiday times, which limits the amount of use you’ll get out of the property yourself.
 If you’ll mostly be using it yourself, you’ll want to be sure it’s in a destination you’ll want to return to.
 You’ll also need to work out how much time you can devote to running a holiday let, although for a cost you can appoint daily management to a holiday letting agency.

 If you’re considering buy-to-let as an option instead, read more here: Is buy-to-let worth it?

 What’s the best location for a holiday let?